nexy7574/nio-bot/README.md

     homeserver="https://matrix.org",  # your homeserver
-    user_id="@__example__:matrix.org",  # the user ID to log in as (Fully qualified) command_prefix="!",  # the prefix to respond to (case sensitive, must be lowercase if below is True) case_insensitive=True,  # messages will be lower()cased before being handled.
+    user_id="@__example__:matrix.org",  # the user ID to log in as (Fully qualified) command_prefix="!",  # the prefix to respond to (case sensitive, must be lowercase if below is True) case_insensitive=True,  # messages will be casefold()ed before being handled.
 This is recommended. owner_id="@owner:homeserver.com"  # The user ID who owns this bot.
 Optional, but required for bot.is_owner(...).
 )